 A presenter of professional material also qualifies in the following activities:

-- Seminars, workshops, or programs approved by DSPS programs
+- Seminars, workshops, or programs approved by the Department of Safety and Professional Services programs

 - University, college or vocational adult education courses

 - Authoring a published textbook or professional resource book (20 CE hours)